Cerne Abbas, Bramble Bottom and St Catherine

 Toilets: Public toilets are opposite the Royal Oak

-Refreshments: The New Inn, The Giant Inn and The Royal Oak, all in Cerne Abbas and passed on route.
+Refreshments: The New Inn, The Giant Inn and The Royal Oak, all in Cerne Abbas, and passed on route as well as The Cerne Abbas Brewery.

 Subscribe to get access